Setting up the project

 console.log("WebSocket server is listening on port 8080.")

-When a new connection to the server is initiated, the server will send a message listing available stock symbols.
+When a new client connects, the server will send a message listing available stock symbols.

 let getConnectedEvent = () => {